What Happened To Bitcoin’s Promised Influx Of Institutional Investors?

 Year-End Bitcoin Blues

-However, in another tweet, Skew noted that open interest on CME futures is at an over-6-month low, prompting speculation that Betfair Traders were shutting down books for the end of the year.
+However, in another tweet, Skew noted that open interest on CME futures is at an over-6-month low, prompting speculation that traders were shutting down books for the end of the year.

 So although it seems that institutional interest is slowly trickling upwards, we are still waiting for the promised deluge.
 Will 2020 be the year that we finally see a serious inflow of institutional money (and perhaps even that legendary Bitcoin ETF)?